-- betao: no beta-globin is produced - beta\: a reduced amount of beta-globin is produced - betaE: a reduced amount of beta-globin is produced; this genotype is most common in Southeast Asia
+- beta^o: no beta-globin is produced - beta: a reduced amount of beta-globin is produced - beta^E: a reduced amount of beta-globin is produced; this genotype is most common in Southeast Asia

 As discussed earlier, genotypes are often written as 2 letters, with 1 letter for the copy of the gene from each parent.

 People with beta-thalassemia can have any mix of the 3 genotypes described above.
-They may have 2 copies of beta (known as a beta/beta genotype, which is a severe form of beta-thalassemia) or 1 copy or no copies of beta (known as non-beta/beta genotypes, which are less severe)
+They may have 2 copies of beta0 (known as a beta0/beta0 genotype, which is a severe form of beta-thalassemia) or 1 copy or no copies of beta0 (known as non-beta0/beta0 genotypes, which are less severe)